 When Should I Take a COVID-19 TestWho and when should take a COVID test

 How and Where can I get Tested?How and where is test is taken and how much does each test cost

 When and how are test results received?

 In PCR tests, the sample is sent to the laboratory, and the result is received within 48 hours from the time of sampling (delays are to be expected due to the workload in the laboratories).
 Results are received through the HMOs and they can be viewed on the HMO's website or application or received through the HMOs' telephone hotline.

-Supervised rapid tests do not require laboratory procedures and therefore allow for results to be received within 15 to 30 minutes, in the facility where the test was administered.
+Authorized antigen tests do not require laboratory procedures and therefore allow for results to be received within 15 to 30 minutes, at the testing site.
 The result will usually be sent by text message to your mobile phone as well.